-To say I’m excited for this month’s installment of Living Kindly would be — at best – a total understatement.
+To say I’m excited for this story would be — at best – a total understatement.
 I got the opportunity to sit down and talk to a wonderful woman who has truly transformed her life in just a few short years, and more recently, took part in a 30-day workout challenge that is now an everyday part of her life.
 Did I mention this incredible lady happens to be my sister, the lovely Nicole Krause?

 Nicole shared her tips for starting, how she stayed motivated, what she’s learned, and how something so simple can make such a big impact.